LukasNiessen/relational-db-vs-document-store/README.md

 ### RDB

 The key idea is: **fit the data into a big table**.
 The columns are _properties_ and the rows are the _values_.
 By doing this, we have our data in a very structured way.
 So we have much power for querying the data (using SQL).
-That is, we can do all sorts of filters, joints etc. The way we arrange them into the table is called the _database schema_.
+That is, we can do all sorts of filters, joints etc. The _way_ we arrange the data into the table is called the _database schema_.

 #### Example table